malevolentninja/Dash-Projects/Html-CSS-Javascript/PROJECT_FOUR_BUILD_A_CSS_ROBOT/Readme.md

 - strings

 ### Summary :
-The desingning of the robot was a simple introduction into the combination of javscript and css for images.
+The designing of the robot was a simple introduction into the combination of javscript and css for images.